-I am an award-winning journalist, digital media producer, filmmaker, and presenter on topics relating to Eastern Europe, race, gender, and identity.
+I am an award-winning journalist and community convener who works on projects relating to Eastern Europe, race, gender, religion, and identity.
 I'm a lifelong Chicagoan, bred in the local Ukrainian-American community.

-I am currently a the Newmark Journalist Scholar at the Global Cyber Alliance.
-Before I was an on-air producer at WUWM, Milwaukee's NPR, and engagement strategist at Illinois Newsroom, the public media collaborative run by Illinois Public Media and hosted by the University of Illinois at Champaign-Urbana.
+I have more than a decade of on-air and off-air editorial experience, working for multiple public media stations.
+I hosted conversations on WUWM, Milwaukee's NPR, and worked as an engagement strategist at Illinois Newsroom, the public media collaborative run by Illinois Public Media and hosted by the University of Illinois at Champaign-Urbana.

 From 2016-2019, I was a producer for a daily global issues talk show called Worldview on WBEZ, Chicago Public Radio.
-Before be producer, I was a regular guest and commentator on Ukraine.
+Before being a producer there, I was a regular guest and commentator on Ukraine.

 I directed a feature documentary titled Block Four: Chernobyl 2011 and produced news segments surrounding deposed Ukrainian president Yanukovych’s participation in the 2012 NATO Summit among other short documentaries.
 I also participated in research projects on Romani music, culture, and human rights with the University of Pittsburgh in the Czech Republic, Poland, and Slovakia, and completed a seminar in International Law with the DePaul University Law School at the University of Havana in Cuba.

 In 2013, my friends and I founded a youth-run non-profit called the Group for Tomorrow's Ukraine (originally titled the Euromaidan Journalist Collective), whose mission went from reporting on the 2013-2014 Euromaidan Revolution in Ukraine to providing analysis for the subsequent crisis there.